Careers Information, Advice and Guidance at Twyford:

 - West London College

-- Other local colleges (Including Brentford FC Post 16 Football Education Programme, Capel Manor, Kingston College)
+- Local colleges (Including Brentford FC Post 16 Football Education Programme, Capel Manor, Kingston College)

 - ASK Programme (Apprenticeship, Support & Knowledge)